 Chris Dormaier, M.S., CYT, ERYT 500 is Director of SoundYoga and a Certified Teacher Trainer in the tradition of Krishnamacharya.
 She also holds a diploma from the American Viniyoga Institute as a yoga therapist.
+Chris is also the author of the DVD Strong Bones Yoga and the co-author of Why Yoga Works & How It Can Work For You with Fran Ubertini And Robert Birnberg.
 Chris continues her studies with Sonia Nelson in Santa Fe, New Mexico.
 As a yoga therapist Chris applies yoga principles in developing yoga practices that support and meet the needs of individuals who strive for better health and a happier, well-balanced lifestyle.
 Chris has helped many people with arthritis, chronic fatigue, fibromyalgia, heart conditions, MS, and other health concerns find yoga practices to maintain and improve their health.

 Shelly Aaron, beat breast cancer in 1995, but that battle resulted in her gaining weight and leaving her with an aching back and pained knees.
 Today Shelly is a yoga teacher, certified personal trainer, nutrition coach, and a licensed massage practitioner.
 With 16 years of experience she understands the unique challenges and roadblocks of transforming one’s health and fitness goals.
 Her passion and unique style motivates and inspires her clients to take charge of their lives once and for all.